 Everyday Gold Coasters are working behind the scenes to protect our precious habitats and educate people about conservation.

-This year’s International Women’s Day theme is #balanceforbetter, which is a call to action for gender balance across the world.
+This year’s International Women’s Day theme #balanceforbetter, was a call to action for gender balance across the world.

 Women play an incredibly important role when it comes to conservation and here on the Gold Coast many women are leading the charge across research, technology, wildlife preservation, education, habitat restoration and hands-on restoration activities.